Emperor International : US$250,000,000 4.5% Notes Due September 2023 - Purchase and Cancellation of Part of the Notes | MarketScreener

 This announcement is made by the board of directors (the "Board" or "Directors") of Emperor International Holdings Limited (the "Company", together with its subsidiaries collectively referred to as the "Group") pursuant to Rule 37.48(a) of the Rules Governing the Listing of Securities ("Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-The Board hereby announces that on 13 January 2022, the Company has further cancelled an aggregate principal amount of US$13,000,000 of the Notes, representing 5.2% of the principal amount of the Notes originally issued.
-After such cancellation, the outstanding aggregate principal amount of the Notes is US$137,940,000, representing approximately 55.2% of the initial principal amount of the Notes.
+The Board hereby announces that on 19 January 2022, the Company has further cancelled an aggregate principal amount of US$16,500,000 of the Notes, representing 6.6% of the principal amount of the Notes originally issued.
+After such cancellation, the outstanding aggregate principal amount of the Notes is US$121,440,000, representing approximately 48.6% of the initial principal amount of the Notes.

 - 1 -